jgneff/openjdk/README.md

         ↳ Snap OpenJDK 17 (openjdk/latest/edge)
 ```

-This works nicely because Launchpad can build into the three channels automatically when there are changes to the *main*, *beta*, and *candidate* branches of this repository.
-With just three packages, and an automated build on Launchpad, it's easy to verify this chain of trust by looking at the build logs.
+This works nicely because Launchpad can build into the three channels automatically when there are changes to the *candidate*, *beta*, and *main* branches of this repository.
+With just three packages, and an automated build on Launchpad, it's easy to verify the chain of trust by looking at the build logs.

 To lower the GNU C library requirement from version 2.29 to version 2.27, however, I would have to build manually using the following chain just to get started, wiping out the audit trail of build logs as I went: